agregson/fitzlab/protocol_bacterial_mv.md

 2. Prepare and autoclave 1 liter of cation-adjusted Mueller-Hinton Broth medium (containing 1.23 mM calcium chloride dihydrate and 1.03 mM magnesium chloride hexahydrate).

-3. Add 200 mL of Mueller-Hinton Broth to sterile 250-mL flasks
+3. Add 1500 mL of Mueller-Hinton Broth to sterile 3L glass Erlenmeyer flasks

 4. Using a sterile 10 mcl inoculation loop, scrape a 2 colonies of *Ps. aeruginosa* growth from agar plates (from Day 1) and transfer into 250-mL flask with MHB in it (Step 3).
 Grow broth cultures at 37 degree C for approximately 6 h with gentle shaking (New Brunswick Scientific Incubator Shaker G25)

 5. Obtain *Ps. aeruginosa* cultures from the shaking incubator and remove a 1-ml aliquot from each 250/500-ml culture to check the respective optical densities.
 Late exponential phase *Ps. aeruginosa* is used (~ 10^9^ cfu ml^-1^), usually at approximately six hours of incubation.
     - Based on this cfu, the OD would be 0.900

-6. Add stock concentration gentamicin to 250/500-mL bacterial culture flasks to final concentration of 8 mcL/mL.
+6. Add stock concentration gentamicin to 3L bacterial culture flasks to final concentration of 8 mcL/mL.
 Incubate gentamicin in the culture flask x30 minutes on orbital shaker at 37 degrees C.
     - 32 mcL for 200 mL culture volume
     - 16 mcL for 100 mL culture volume